Financial Aid & Scholarships

 Scholarships

-• Dean’s Scholarship: This award is available to both newly admitted and returning students.
+- Dean’s Scholarship: This award is available to both newly admitted and returning students.
 Amounts vary based on GPA and available funds.
 Apply via the Office of Financial Aid’s scholarship application (June 1 deadline).

 The Office of Financial Aid scholarship application is open in mid-December each year.
-Phase one, which includes scholarships open to both undergraduate and graduate students closes February 15.
-Phase two which is only open to graduate students, closes June 1.
+Phase one, which includes scholarships open to both undergraduate and graduate students, closes February 15.
+Phase two, which is only open to graduate students, closes June 1.
 Only one scholarship application is required regardless of the phase; students must be admitted to access the scholarship application.
 We recommend having a complete application by May 1 to expect an admission decision in time to apply for scholarships by the June 1 final deadline.
 Most scholarship award notifications are sent out in mid-July.

 Research Assistantships

 Graduate Student Research Assistantships provide graduate students the opportunity to earn stipends each month while assisting faculty with performing vital and groundbreaking research.
+Positions for fall and winter are generally posted in late April.

 Loans